Risk sharing under heterogeneous beliefs without convexity

 Against the outlined backdrop of the existing literature, several key features of our results stand out.

-\textsf{Infinite-dimensional setting:} We do not deal with heterogeneous reference probabilities by restriction to a finite-dimensional setting.
-Instead, we consider problem~\eqref{problem} for the space $\CX=L^\infty$ of all bounded random variables over an atomless probability space $(\Omega,\CF,\P)$, a \textit{bona fide} infinite-dimensional space.\footnote{~We believe that the results can be suitably generalised to rearrangement-invariant function spaces $L^\infty\subset\CX\subset L^1$ using the well-developed tool box of extension methods for law-invariant functionals; see~\cite{Fatou,FilSvi,Allocations,Rahsepar,continuity}.
-However, this goes beyond the scope of the present note and is left for future research.}
+\textsf{Infinite-dimensional setting:} Whereas dealing with heterogeneous reference probability has sometimes been facilitated by restriction to a finite dimensional setting, we consider problem~\eqref{problem} for the space $\CX$ of all bounded random variables over an atomless probability space $(\Omega,\CF,\P)$, a \textit{bona fide} infinite-dimensional space.

-\textsf{True generalisation of most known results:} As already stated, we consider a finite set $\CI$ of agents, each measuring risk with a functional $\rho_i\colon L^\infty\to\R$ which is law invariant with respect to a probability $\Q_i\approx\P$.
-The probability measure $\P$ only plays the role of a gauge and we are free to assume $\P=\Q_j$ for some $j\in\CI$.
+\textsf{True generalisation of most known results:} As already stated, we consider a finite set $\CI$ of agents, each measuring risk with a functional $\rho_i\colon L^\infty\to\R$ which is law invariant with respect to a probability measure $\Q_i$ equivalent to $\P$.
+The latter only plays the role of a gauge and we are free to assume $\P=\Q_j$ for some $j\in\CI$.
 Our main results in Section~\ref{sec:main} provide mild sufficient conditions for the existence of optimal risk allocations without a rationality condition on involved probabilities as in \cite{Acciaio}.
-Mathematically, key to our strategy is to adapt the two-step procedure of comonotone improvement and adapt it to the case of heterogeneous reference probabilities.
+Mathematically, key to our strategy is to adapt the two-step procedure of comonotone improvement to the case of heterogeneous reference probabilities.
 This will mostly be achieved in Appendix~\ref{sec:local}.
-However, ``rebalancing cash" as in, e.g., \cite{Svindland} is not an option anymore under heterogeneity.
-Instead, the second step of the two-step procedure explained above will be crucial.
+However, ``rebalancing cash" is not an option anymore under heterogeneity.
+Instead, the second step of the two-step procedure sketched above will be crucial.
 While optimal allocations will usually \textit{not} be comonotone in the heterogeneous case, our procedure nevertheless unifies various existence results for optimal allocations under a single reference probability measure and extends them to the case of multiple reference measures.

 \textsf{Nonconvex risk measures:} A third and particularly important aspect is that we do not assume convexity (or concavity) of the involved functionals.
 Instead, we work with three axiomatic properties of risk measures introduced and studied in the very recent literature as alternatives to (quasi)convexity.
 While this trend is in la-rge parts motivated by the lacking convexity of many distortion risk measures such as the Value-at-Risk, \cite[Section 1.2]{AmaranteRepr} presents further critical remarks on subadditivity.